Dcakalic/Minecraft_Server/README.md

    > Note do not update any of the mods in the mod pack
    > The mods have been carefully selected so that they work in harmony with eachother
 6. Hit the play button and get ready to play some minecraft!
-   > once in minecraft go to multiplayer
+   > once in minecraft go to multiplayer\n
    > Then select add server
    > under the server address input the code you were given (if you dont have the code reachout on the website)
    > Click Done, then join